FESTIVAL REGULATIONS AND GUIDELINES

 4. A separate entry must be made online for each participant/group.
 It is possible to enter multiple entries from one school/teacher.
 The personal data supplied on the form will only be used in connection with the Festival.
 The entry fee is non refundable.

 5. Please read carefully the regulations governing the Festival and note that any entrant exceeding the time limit will receive adjudication but no marking.
-Also any entrant failing to provide a copy of their music may have marks deducted.
+Also any entrant failing to provide a copy of their music for the Music Festival may have marks deducted.
 Any notes accompanying each section should also be read with care.